The Ultimate Attack on Titan Travel Guide to Japan (2026 Edition)

 This event runs from March 14 to December 13, 2026 — so the clock is ticking.

 The concept: you enter a forest after dark.
 You are a new Survey Corps recruit.
-And then projection mapping, surround-sound audio, and what can only be described as “extremely good decisions by lighting engineers” transform 1.2 kilometres of actual Japanese woodland into a living, breathing Attack on Titan battle sequence.
+Then projection mapping, surround-sound audio, and some extraordinary lighting work transforms 1.2 kilometres of actual Japanese woodland into a living Attack on Titan battle sequence.
 You walk through it.
 Titans appear.
 The trees become the walls.
-Eren and Mikasa are fighting somewhere nearby in the dark.
+Eren and Mikasa are fighting somewhere in the dark ahead of you.

 There’s also a daytime Stamp Rally where you collect stamps of original character illustrations across the park, and a Mystery Quest where you solve puzzles as Hange Zoë’s assistants — available both in-park and from home.